icyflame/json-where/README.md

 endfunction
 ```

-You can add a key-binding for this function:
+You can attach a keybinding to this function in normal mode:

 ```vim
 nmap <leader>jw :echo JsonWhere()<cr>
 ```

+**Note:** For best results, call JsonWhere with the cursor on the first
+character in the JSON key or value.

 ## Compile

-`json-where` is a C++ module.
+`json-where` is written in C++.
 All the dependencies are included in this
 repository.
-You can compile this on any computer with g++.
+You can compile this on any computer with g++ or clang.

 **Note:** Compile process has been tested on the following setups: